Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Experimental Details

 \paragraph{Competing Methods.} The competing methods include: MLP, GCN, GAT, GIN, ChebNet, NLSF, S$^2$GNN, FA+GIN, and OAP+GIN.

 \paragraph{Hyperparameters.} We use a three-layer network with a hidden feature dimension chosen from $\{32, 64, 128\}$ and ReLU activation functions.
 The learning rate is selected from $\{10^{-3}, 10^{-4}, 10^{-5}\}$.
 Batch size 100.
 All models are implemented in PyTorch and optimized with the Adam optimizer \citep{kingma2014adam}.
 Experiments are conducted on an Nvidia DGX A100.
-The output of the GNN is then passed to an MLP, followed by a softmax classifier.
+The output of the GNN is then passed to an MLP.